O’Rourke backs off impeachment, says voting Trump out of office in 2020 is better idea

 O’Rourke said “yes” when asked in the interview if he would raise taxes on the wealthy.

-“I think corporations should be asked to pay a greater share, O’Rourke said.
+“I think corporations should be asked to pay a greater share,” O’Rourke said.
 “I think the wealthiest at a time of historic income inequality should be asked to pay a greater share.
 I don’t know what the levels should be at.”

 Pelosi was asked Thursday about O’Rourke’s accomplishments in the House during his three terms representing El Paso in Congress.
 She failed to pinpoint any specifics and instead spotlighted his “vitality.”